Carlton Square — tract homes in Livermore (1965)

-Between 1965 and 1968, Livermore was booming—and The Hofmann Company had just the answer for young families eager to trade their apartments (or parents’ garages) for something with a lawn and a lemon tree.
-Enter: Carlton Square, a sun-kissed subdivision where everything felt new, shiny, and a little bit fabulous.
+Between 1965 and 1968, Livermore was booming—and The Hofmann Company had just the answer for young families eager to trade their apartments for something with a lawn and a lemon tree.
+Carlton Square emerged as a subdivision of single-family homes designed for new suburban buyers in Livermore during the mid-1960s

 With homes starting at just $15,950, Carlton Square promised not just a place to live—but a place to really live.
-Think Westinghouse ovens that broiled meat on both sides (without flipping!), Formica counters that gleamed with a single wipe, and yards big enough for a slip ’n slide and a sandbox.
+Think Westinghouse ovens that broiled meat on both sides, Formica counters that gleamed with a single wipe, and yards big enough for a slip ’n slide and a sandbox.

-Map of the Carlton Square neighborhood in Livermore, California.
+Annotated aerial map of the Carlton Square neighborhood in Livermore, California.
+Base imagery from Google Maps.

 A vintage July 1965 advertisement for Carlton Square in Livermore featuring a cheerful suburban family scene.
 The father proudly holds a trophy, the son plays cowboy, the daughter tosses a ball, and the mother carries a birdcage—each figure reflecting traditional 1960s gender roles.
 The tagline reads, "Get away to a fresh start," promoting idealized family living in a new housing development.